 Some of you may be entering programs that require you to be fairly proficient in English before being accepted and others may have been accepted into programs where you still need help in the language and the school is prepared to give that extra help by way of offering English as a Foreign Language (EFL) or classes for English Language Learners (ELL), as they are called in the U.S.

 Obviously the better you know the language the sooner you will get settled and connected, and the easier it will be to move along in your studies.
 Even if the main reason you are coming to an English-speaking country is to learn English, don’t wait until you get there to start learning and/or practising the language.
-Try to have some knowledge of the language before leaving home.
+Try to have some knowledge of the language and practice speaking it before leaving home.

 One of the biggest reasons international students feel isolated at school is because they can’t communicate.